Kristianto06/life_expectancy/README.md

 These insights are crucial for healthcare organizations, governments, and policymakers to make data-informed decisions to improve the quality of life and longevity of populations.

 ---

+## Methodology & Strategy 🔍

+To conduct a comprehensive life expectancy analysis, the following methodology was employed:

+### 1. **Data Collection & Preprocessing**
+   - **Source**: The dataset used for this analysis is sourced from (https://www.kaggle.com/datasets/kiranshahi/life-expectancy-dataset).
+   - **Cleaning**: The data was cleaned to remove missing values, handle outliers, and ensure consistency across all features.
+Categorical data was encoded appropriately, and numerical features were scaled for modeling.

+### 2. **Exploratory Data Analysis (EDA)**

+   - The first step involved exploring the dataset visually and statistically to identify trends, patterns, and potential correlations between life expectancy and various variable.
+   - Key visualizations such as heatmaps, scatter plots, and correlation matrices were used to uncover the relationships between features.

+### 3. **Feature Engineering**
+   - Derived new features based on domain knowledge (e.g., average healthcare spending per capita, urbanization rates).
+   - Applied transformation techniques such as log transformation on skewed data (e.g., GDP per capita) to improve model performance.

+### 4. **Modeling & Predictive Analysis**
+   - Several machine learning models were trained to predict life expectancy:
+     - **Linear Regression**: To model the relationship between life expectancy and predictor variables.
+     - **Random Forest Regression**: To capture non-linear relationships and feature interactions.
+     - **Gradient Boosting (XGBoost)**: To improve predictive accuracy and handle complex relationships in the data.
+   - Hyperparameter tuning was performed using grid search to optimize the models.

+---

 ## Responsibilities & Scope 📋